-\begin{sproposition} Let $R$ be an henselian local ring of residue field $\kappa$.
+\begin{sproposition} Let $R$ be a henselian local ring of residue field $\kappa$.
 We denote by $p$ the characteristic exponent of $\kappa$ and let $l$ be a prime number distinct from $p$.
-Let $X$ be a proper $R$-scheme and let $T$ be a $X$--torus.
+Let $X$ be a proper $R$-scheme and let $T$ be an $X$--torus.